aurelia/site-generator/lib/app/docs/api/router/index.md

 * `run(instruction: NavigationInstruction, next: Next): Promise` - Execute the pipeline step.
 The step should invoke next(), next.complete(), next.cancel(), or next.reject() to allow the pipeline to continue.
-  * `instruction:NavigationInstruction` - The navigation instruction.
+  * `instruction: NavigationInstruction` - The navigation instruction.
-  * `next:Next` - The next step in the pipeline.
+  * `next: Next` - The next step in the pipeline.